Omikhleia/resilient.sile/examples/manual-styling/basics/lists.md

 ## List label styles

-The bullet symbol in unordered lists item, and the counter in ordered lists, rely on extended character styles.
+The bullet symbol in unordered list items, and the counter in ordered lists, rely on extended character styles.

 ### Styles for unordered items